Bleschke/Arduino-Fire-Dept-Traffic-Light-HomeVersion/README.md

 ## **Uploading**

-The code can be uploaded to the ESP8266 by a serial (USB) connection.
+The code can be uploaded by a serial (USB) connection.